 The Truth About Portraits

 We recently read about the power behind family portraits from Huffington Post.
-According to a study conducted in 1975 by Tulane University, a group of fourth graders at a Tennessee school experienced an increase in self-esteem while creating their own portrait scrapbooks.
+According to a study conducted by Tulane University, a group of fourth graders at a Tennessee school experienced an increase in self-esteem while creating their own portrait scrapbooks.
 The students took Polaroid portraits of themselves with numerous facial expressions while striking a variety of poses.
 In the end, each student was able to establish characteristics about their unique personality and better understand where they, as individuals, fit in life.
 That is what makes a good portrait: natural, raw emotion.

 This is also true of family portraits; psychologist David Krauss explains that when a child sees themselves in a photo with other family members, they see themselves as part of a whole unit.
 This unit is a safe space for them, as family members value and protect each other.
 Children feel they belong, identifying the fact that they bring uniqueness to their family.